dataddo/pgq/README.md

 As the `pgq` queue table contains the records of already processed jobs too, you already have out of the box the historical statistics of all messages and can view it effortlessly by using simple SQL queries.

 Pgq is intended to replace the specialized message brokers in environments where you already use postgres, and you want clean, simple and straightforward communication among your services.

+## Basic principles
+- Every `queue` is the single postgres `table`.
+- You maintain the table on your own.
+You can extend it as you need.
+- Publishers add new rows to the queue table.
+- Consumers update the pgq mandatory fields of the rows in the queue table.

 ## Installation
 To install PGQ, use the go get command: